anjlab/android-inapp-billing-v3/README.md

 This is a simple, straight-forward implementation of the Android v3 In-app billing API.

-It supports: Managed Product purchases and Subscriptions.
+It supports: In-App Product Purchases (both non-consumable and consumable) and Subscriptions.

 Getting Started
 ===============